exoad/GTFO-RundownRoulette/README.md

 > [!WARNING]
 > A lot of the code here is dreamt up by at like 4-6am so it might not be the best :)

+## Usage

+You can either use it right in your browser here: https://exoad.github.io/GTFO-RundownRoulette/

+Or

+Download it as a Windows program here: https://github.com/exoad/GTFO-RundownRoulette/releases

 ## Modes

 > You can either download it for Windows or use it right in your web browser.